aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 });
 ```

-The default value is `eks.EndpointAccess.publicAndPrivate()`, which means the cluster endpoint is accessible from outside of your VPC, and worker node traffic to the endpoint will stay within your VPC.
+The default value is `eks.EndpointAccess.publicAndPrivate()`.
+Which means the cluster endpoint is accessible from outside of your VPC, and worker node traffic to the endpoint will stay within your VPC.

 ### Capacity